RakibulRanak/SlackBook/README.md

 # Facebook App Integration

 ## Create A Facebook User

-> SlackBook server needs an user token of a facebook user to call facebook graph apis .
+> SlackBook server needs an `user token` of a facebook user to call facebook graph apis .
 You can use your own facebook account user token but it is recommended to create an organizational facebook user account.
 Ex: Cefalo HR .
 And make sure, your facebook user account is an admin of your respective facebook group where you want to post status through slack.
+> * If you want to post to group on behalf of a page, create a facebook page and link your facebook page to your respective group before moving forword.
+In this case, you will be needed `page token` instead of `user token`.

 ## Create A Facebook App